noss-wiki/zenith/README.md

 # TODO
 - feat: chromium compatibility; chrome inserts div as child in p element

+- Forward input events to the focussed block
 - Saving and loading of pages (using the existing export and import hooks)
 - slash commands (also @ inline blocks, like mentions etc. and lists)
 - Undo and redo